snimmagadda1/s11a.com/content/11-25-2019/index.md

 ![Setup of redirect bucket via HTTP](../images/s3Redirect.png)

 ## Route53 configuration
-Now that your website is up and running, you'll probably want it served at your custom domain.
+Now that the website is up and running, you'll probably want it served at your custom domain.
 Assuming you already registered your domain with the Amazon registrar, you should see a hosted zone.
 If your domain is registered with a registrar other than Amazon, you'll need to follow some [additional steps](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/dns-configuring.html) to set up the routing configuration.
 The zone should have a couple record sets attributed to the name servers and SOA.
 You're going to add two more, one for each bucket.
 For simplicity's sake, name them the same name as your two buckets.
 For the buckets select the following:

 - Type: A - IPv4 address
 - Alias: Yes